kfergo55/fuzzyjoin-australian-suburb/README.md

 3.  and classic misspellings: incorrect letter, extra letter or missing letter (Wolooware, Ride, Waroonga)

 ###### Final Thoughts
 This solution is constrained to a classic distance algorithm intentionally instead of a more computational expensive algorithm.
-In future, the expectation is that we could easily rely on parallel processing to scale this solution.
+In future, the expectation is that this solution could rely on parallel processing to scale.

 I'd like to assert that Australian suburbs are the worst! for misspellings but I don't have the data to back that up.
 Regardless, it doesn't appear to be a problem that will be eradicated soon and this process could also be extended to other types of data cleanup.
+Therefore, it's here for public consumption and collaboration.